 - Avoid going outside when possible

 Since the cold weather can often aggravate aspects of your battle with Parkinson’s disease it is often better to avoid going outside.
 Stocking up on groceries or ordering household supplies online can help to reduce your time outside.
-If you need to get chores done outside of the home reach out to a friend or family member to help.
+If you need to get chores done outside of the home reach out to a friend or family member for help.

 2. Keep up your exercise routine

 With the snow and cold weather limiting how much exercise you can do outside, it can be difficult to keep up with your daily exercise routine.
-So, plan to change up your exercise routine for the winter so that it will not be dependent on the weather.
+So, plan to change-up your exercise routine for the winter so that it will not be dependent on the weather.
 Another great way to keep up your exercise routine is to attend PFNCA’s wellness programs which can help you not only get your daily exercise but help teach you exercise routines to do at home.

 3. When you have to go outside make sure to dress in layers

 When leaving your home for any reason make sure to bundle up and wear layers.
-This can mean doubling up on socks, gloves, shirts and trousers.
+This can mean doubling up on socks, gloves, shirts, and trousers.
 And don’t forget to have a scarf or any item of clothing that can cover up your face if need be.

-4. Keep warm in your own home
+4. Keep warm in your home

 5. Prepare for traveling in the winter